A TALE OF TWO TOWNS, CALLEVA AND READING, The story of the people of Reading from the earliest times to 1121 by JOHN MULLANEY

 The YouTube link where I say more about the book is https://www.youtube.com/watch?v=R2C2bDwiTvQ

-Or search Tale of Two Towns, Mullaney
+Or search A Tale of Two Towns, Mullaney